-- (1) In any hearing, these rules supplement section 536.070, RSMo. - (2) If any information contained in a document on file as a public record with the commission is offered in evidence, the document need not be produced as an exhibit unless directed otherwise by the presiding officer, but may be received in evidence by reference, provided that the particular portions of the document shall be specifically identified and are relevant and material. - (3) The presiding officer shall rule on the admissibility of all evidence.
+- (1) In any hearing, these rules supplement section 536.070, RSMo. - (2) If any information contained in a document on file as a public record with the commission is offered in evidence, the document need not be produced as an exhibit unless directed otherwise by the presiding officer, but may be received in evidence by reference, provided that the particular portions of the document shall be specifically identified and are relevant and material.
+The information may be assigned an exhibit number for identification. - (3) The presiding officer shall rule on the admissibility of all evidence.
 Evidence to which an objection is sustained, at the request of the party seeking to introduce the same or at the instance of the commission, nevertheless may be heard and preserved in the record, together with any cross-examination with respect to the evidence and any rebuttal of the evidence, unless it is wholly irrelevant, repetitious, privileged or unduly long.
 When objections are made to the admission or exclusion of evidence, the grounds relied upon shall be stated briefly.
-Formal exceptions to rulings shall be unnecessary and need not be taken. - (4) In extraordinary circumstances where prompt decision by the commission is necessary to promote substantial justice, the presiding officer may refer a matter to the commission for determination during the progress of the hearing. - (5) The rules of privilege are effective to the same extent that they are in civil actions. - (6) Prepared testimony may be filed electronically.
-If prepared testimony is not filed electronically it shall be typed or printed, in black type on white paper eight and one-half inches by eleven inches (8 1/2" × 11"); it shall be double-spaced and pages numbered consecutively at the bottom right-hand corner or bottom center beginning with the first page as page 1; it shall be filed unfolded and stapled together at the top left-hand margin or bound at an edge in booklet form; and it shall have the following margins: left-hand margin, one inch (1"); top margin, one inch (1"); right-hand margin, one inch (1"); and bottom margin, one inch (1").
-Printing on both sides of the page is encouraged.
-Schedules shall bear the word "schedule" and the number of the schedule shall be typed in the lower right-hand margin of the first page of the schedule.
-All prepared testimony and other exhibits and schedules shall contain the following information in the following format on the upper right-hand corner of a cover sheet:
+Formal exceptions to rulings shall be unnecessary and need not be taken.

+- (4) In extraordinary circumstances where prompt decision by the commission is necessary to promote substantial justice, the presiding officer may refer a matter to the commission for determination during the progress of the hearing. - (5) The rules of privilege are effective to the same extent that they are in civil actions. - (6) Format for Prepared Testimony. - (A) It shall be typed or printed, in black type on a white page that is eight and one-half inches by eleven inches (8 1/2" × 11"). - (B) It shall be double-spaced and have pages numbered consecutively at the bottom right-hand corner or bottom center beginning with the first page as page 1. - (C) If not filed electronically, it shall be filed unfolded and stapled together at the top left-hand margin or bound at an edge in booklet form. - (D) It shall have at least a one-inch (1") margin on the top, bottom, and both sides. - (E) Schedules shall bear the word "schedule," and the number of the schedule shall be typed in the lower right-hand margin of the first page of the schedule. - (F) All prepared testimony and other exhibits and schedules shall contain the following information in the following format on the upper right-hand corner of a cover sheet:

-Exhibit No.: (To be marked by the hearing reporter) Issue: (If known at the time of filing)
+Exhibit No.: (To be marked by the hearing reporter)

+Issue: (If known at the time of filing)

 Witness: (Full name of witness)